 If you are interested in macro photography and want a compact camera, the Olympus Tough TG 6 is a no-brainer snorkeling camera thanks to its brilliant macro mode.

-That said, while I am confident that it is the ideal underwater camera for snorkeling based on a range of features that I will go into, there are still several other options (at a variety of price points) that will shoot great video and photos for you.
+That said, while I am confident that it is the ideal underwater camera for snorkeling based on a range of features that I will go into, there are still several other options (at a variety of price points) that will shoot great videos and photos for you.
 I explore those below.

 The Olympus Tough TG 6 is the latest iteration in the “Tough” series from Olympus, a versatile and rugged point and shoot that is a favourite among both snorkelers and divers (although you need to get a housing if you’re going to take it diving past 15m).